 Reserve bullets to explain specific accomplishments in this position that support your objective and career summary.

 Write accomplishments in terms of actions and results.

-Begin each bullet with a strong action word (implemented, achieved, facilitated, developed, etc.).
+Begin each bullet with a b action word (implemented, achieved, facilitated, developed, etc.).
 Use present tense for current job and past tense for past jobs.